bmaxwellcoder/oreilly-comprehensive-android-developer-bootcamp/README.md

 1. Clone this repository
 2. Open the specific project folder in Android Studio
 3. Sync Gradle files
+4. For projects requiring API keys (like EarthquakeApp), follow the specific instructions above
-4. Run the application on an emulator or physical device
+5. Run the application on an emulator or physical device

 ## Requirements

 - Android Studio
 - Minimum SDK version varies by project (typically API level 21+)
 - Java Development Kit (JDK)
+- Google Maps API key (for EarthquakeApp)

 ## License